 This document addresses methods to improve cross-agency coordination and emphasizes the use of standards-based encryption to enhance secure interoperability and minimize the risk of compromising sensitive information.

-Developing Methods to Improve Encrypted Interoperability in Public Safety Communications Fact Sheet
+Best Practices for Encryption in P25 Public Safety Land Mobile Radio Systems - Developing Methods to Improve Encrypted Interoperability in Public Safety (Fact Sheet)

 This document highlights best practices of key management necessary to allow encrypted operability and interoperability.
 These best practices are important in developing system security where encrypted interoperability is realizable.
 Additionally, significant planning and coordination must be undertaken to achieve encrypted interoperability on a national scale.